kkartas/ETLForge/paper/paper.md

 `ETLForge` differentiates itself by unifying these two stages through a single, human-readable schema.
 The same YAML configuration that specifies `type: int`, `range: {min: 1, max: 1000}`, and `unique: true` is used by the `DataGenerator` to create conforming data and by the `DataValidator` to verify it.
 This integrated approach simplifies the overall workflow, reduces code duplication, and lowers the chance of testing gaps caused by mismatched specifications. `ETLForge` acts as a high-level orchestrator, leveraging the power of libraries like `Faker` (when available) for generation, while providing its own efficient validation layer tailored to the defined schema.

 # Core functionality

+`ETLForge` showcases its major features in a single, executable script.
+A complete, end-to-end demonstration of the workflow is provided in the `example.py` file in the root of the repository.

 ## Schema-Driven Data Generation